Building a Brand Online: 4 Basic Strategies to Get You Started

-Having an online presence is integral for many businesses.
+Having an online presence is integral for all businesses.
 Customers now want to learn more before they buy in—now, even in-store purchases are dependent on what someone might find online.
 Recent research has shown that up to 82% of smartphone users check products online before purchasing them in-store, and another 45% read online reviews before purchasing as well.

 Communicate Your Identity

 Having a document containing all your branding guidelines is good practice for any business.
 Not only does this file contain an overview of your brand’s target audience and what it wants to project to them, it also contains information about communicating through online channels.
 Essentially, this is a brief guide to your brand identity that informs your whole online marketing strategy.

 Sit down with your team and plan this out.
-You should have your basic thing ready with you like logo, website etc. You can get these things designed easily using a logo maker (ones we like are Designhill and Logomaster), website builder and many other tools.
+You should have your basic thing ready with you like logo, website design etc. You can get these things designed easily using a logo maker (ones we like are Designhill, Logomaster, and LOGO.com), website builder and many other tools.
 Since you’ve already started your business, what matters is consolidating all the pieces of information you should already have and arranging them into a clear brief you can disseminate to those in charge of online marketing.
 To start, use these questions as a general outline to structure your branding guidelines document:

 - What is the brand name?
 What does it mean?